WesleyRodrigues55/WesleyRodrigues55/README.md

 ## About
-- My name is Wesley Rodrigues, I am 23 years old, and I currently work as a Web Designer while studying Analysis and Systems Development (4/5).
+- My name is Wesley Rodrigues, I am 23 years old, and I currently work as a Web Designer while studying Analysis and Systems Development (5/5).
 I am a very curious person, so I am always learning new programming languages or tools.
-The projects in my repositories vary in language, mainly because many of them are academic assignments, but among them, there are also some personal projects.
+The projects in my repositories vary in programming languages, mainly because many of them are academic assignments, but among them, there are also some personal projects.

 - [MY PORTFOLIO](https://wesleyrodrigues55.github.io/)